PennyLaneAI/pennylane/doc/introduction/measurements.rst

 devices: the expectation of an observable, its variance, or samples of a single measurement.

-For example, a QNode that returns the expectation value of the :class:`~pennylane.PauliZ` observable on wire 1:
+For example, the following circuit returns the expectation value of the :class:`~pennylane.PauliZ` observable on wire 1:

 .. code-block:: python